Neil Winters: Storylines

+Malcolm returns to town in 2004.
+He demands a paternity test from Dru, to prove once and for all if he or Neil is Lily’s father.
+When the test proves that Malcolm is Lily’s biological father, they agree to keep it a secret and Malcolm leaves town.

 In 2006, Neil and Dru's marriage becomes strained when he finds out Malcolm is Lily's biological father.
 He separates from Dru and develops romantic feelings for Carmen Mesta (Marisa Ramirez).
 They fight their feelings and Dru becomes increasingly jealous of their relationship.
 She breaks into Carmen's hotel room and cuts up her clothes.
 Carmen has her arrested and presses charges.
 Neil tries to get her to drop them.
 When she refuses Neil completely stands behind Dru.
 It is revealed that Carmen had an affair at her previous job with married executive David Chow (Vincent Irizarry).
 She sued the man's company for sexual harassment after she was fired by the man's wife.
 Carmen is eventually killed outside of Neil's new jazz club, Indigo.
 Devon is wrongfully arrested for her murder, but he is soon exonerated.

 In April 2007, Dru and her best friend Sharon Newman (Sharon Case) attend a cliff-side photo shoot for NVP.
 After an argument with Phyllis Summers, who also attended, Dru and Sharon fall backwards off the cliff.
 A nearly dead Sharon is later rescued; however, search and rescue personnel only find the remains of Dru's jacket.
 Her body is never recovered.
 Neil briefly turns to alcohol once again, but stops when he sees the effect it is having on Lily.

 Later that year, Neil begins a romantic relationship with Karen Taylor (Nia Peeples).
 They move in together.
 Devon is united with his aunt Tyra Hamilton (Eva Marcille) and half-sister Ana Hamilton (Jamia Simone Nash).
 Tyra develops romantic feelings for Neil but keeps them to herself.
 Olivia tries to push Tyra and Neil together because Tyra reminds her of her sister Dru.
 Neil stays with Karen.

 Tyra raised Ana because her birth mother, Yolanda Hamilton, could not.
 Yolanda reports Ana missing and Ana is taken away from Tyra.
 So Ana will not be taken away and given to strangers, Neil and Karen marry and become her foster parents.
 Karen convinces Neil to take it a step further by adopting Ana.
 Tyra soon reveals her feelings to Neil, who eventually reciprocates.
 The two make love, unaware that their tryst was discovered by Devon.
 Devon confronts him and Neil is horrified when he sees how much he hurt his son.
 Neil soon admits his infidelity to Karen, who still wants to proceed with Ana's adoption.
 However, at the adoption hearing Neil tells the judge that Tyra has been and would be the best parent for Ana.
 Tyra is awarded full and permanent custody of Ana, and a devastated Karen leaves and divorces Neil.